Vinay-gupta9/bitcoin-predict-algo/README.md

 This repository contains a machine learning model used in the finance industries to predict stock prices and cryptocurrency.

-- Fundamental analysis of Bitcoin prices using Yahoo Finance
 - Recurrent Neural Networks / Long Short Term Memory Networks
 - Scraper for Bitcoin data using the CryptoCompare API
+- Predictive modeling of Bitcoin prices using Yahoo Finance

 ### Install
 This project requires Python and the following Python libraries installed: